 What is a DNS server?

 DNS servers are the infrastructure that makes up the domain name system.
-As listed above, they are the recursive resolver, root server, the TLD name server and the domain name server (also known as an authoritative name server).
+As listed above, they are the recursive resolver, root server, the TLD name server and the authoritative server (also known as a domain name server).

 There are 13 DNS root servers spread across the world that every recursive resolver knows how to contact.
 These are overseen by the nonprofit known as the Internet Corporation for Assigned Names and Numbers (ICANN) and decide which TLD name server the recursive resolver should contact based on the TLD of the URL.